-Tim de Zeeuw has (co)-authored 185 refereed papers and many other contributing papers.
+Tim de Zeeuw has (co)-authored 200 refereed papers and many other contributing papers.
 He has supervised the research projects of 25 master students and has guided the research of 60 graduate students and postdocs, many of whom now hold tenured positions in astronomy.
-He holds honorary doctorates from the Université Claude Bernard Lyon and the University of Chicago.
+He holds honorary doctorates from the Université Claude Bernard Lyon, the University of Chicago and the University of Padova.

 Together with W. van Saarloos and L. Peletier, he co-founded the Lorentz Center, the International Center for Astronomy, Mathematics and Physics, in Leiden, and served on its Steering Committee for a decade.